mondeja/mdpo/docs/tutorial.rst

 Tutorial
 ********

-mdpo provides flexible ways for doing Markdown markup translations.
-In this tutorial are covered the two most common workflows.
+**mdpo** provides flexible ways for doing Markdown markup translations.
+In this tutorial are covered the most common workflows.

 .. raw:: html